hypertrack/live-app-ios/README.md

         })
 ```

-Also implement the following function in the extension(```ShareLiveLocationVC:HTViewInteractionDelegate```) so that when the user clicks stop , the action gets completed.
+Also, implement the following function in the extension(```ShareLiveLocationVC:HTViewInteractionDelegate```) so the action gets completed when the user taps stop.

 ```swift
 // HTViewInteractionDelegate callback when user clicks stop live location sharing, You should mark your action as complete